estie-inc/cder/README.md

-With **embedded tags**, you can also define relations between records (without even knowing their primary keys), as well as generate a personally-customizeable attributes using environment variables.
+With **embedded tags**, you can also define relations between records (without even knowing their primary keys), as well as generate a personally-customizable attributes using environment variables.

 This embedded-tag mechanism is inspired by [fixtures](https://github.com/rails/rails/blob/c9a0f1ab9616ca8e94f03327259ab61d22f04b51/activerecord/lib/active_record/fixtures.rb) that Ruby on Rails provides for test data generation.